 Where do Legionella bacteria come from?

 Legionella are natural inhabitants of water and can be detected in rivers, lakes, and streams.
 One type of Legionella species (L. longbeachae) has been found in potting soil.

 What have been the water sources for Legionnaires’ disease?

 The major source is water distribution systems of large buildings including hotels and hospitals.
 Cooling towers have long been thought to be a major source for Legionella, but new data suggest that this is an overemphasized mode of transmission.
 Other sources include mist machines, humidifiers, whirlpool spas, and hot springs.
 Air conditioners are not a source for Legionnaires’ disease.

 How do people contract Legionella?

-The most popular theory is that the organism is aerosolized in water and people inhale the droplets containing Legionella.
-However, new evidence suggests that another way of contracting Legionella is more common.
+The most popular theory is that the organism is aerosolized in water and people inhale the droplets containing the Legionella bacteria.
+However, new evidence suggests that another way of contracting Legionnaires’ disease is more common.

 Aspiration is the most common way that bacteria enter into the lungs to cause pneumonia.
-Aspiration means choking such that secretions in the mouth get past the choking reflexes and instead of going into the esophagus and stomach, mistakenly, enter the lung.
+Aspiration occurs when secretions in the mouth get past the gag reflex and instead of passing into the esophagus, mistakenly enter the lung.
 The protective mechanisms to prevent aspiration is defective in patients who smoke or have lung disease.
 Aspiration now appears to be the most common mode of transmission.